 5. Buffet Lunch in a Restaurant at Kintamani

-The next place to visit in the Kintamani volcano itinerary is Penelokan Village, which is located in the Kintamani region in Bangli Regency.
+The next place to visit in the Kintamani tour itinerary is Penelokan Village, which is located in Kintamani, Bangli Regency, Bali.
 Kintamani is a mountainous area of northeastern Bali in the Mount Batur's caldera.

 Kintamani is situated on the side of the large Batur caldera, around 1,500 MASL (Meters above sea level), it offers breathtaking views of the Lake Batur and Mount Batur which is undoubtedly characterized as the most climbed mountain in Bali island.